Grievance Mechanism

 (2) One means of human rights impact assessment

-(3) Confirmation of whether the human rights issues that have been identified and addressed have been surely remedied and redressed
+(3) Confirmation of whether the human rights issues identified and addressed have been surely remedied and redressed

 Concrete Actions